 When you pass away, any remaining balance in your pension account is paid to the beneficiary you have nominated with your super fund.

 Reversionary beneficiaries: If you nominate a “reversionary beneficiary”, then that person can actually receive your account-based pension withdrawals until the account runs out.
 If that person is a child, they can receive your account-based pension withdrawals until age 25, when they will receive any remaining balance as a lump sum.

 Death benefit payments: If your beneficiary is your spouse or dependant, they can choose to receive the death benefit payment from your superannuation as a pension income stream or as a lump sum.
 Non-dependent beneficiaries can only receive super death benefits as a lump sum.

 There is no obligation to remain with your current superannuation fund when you are ready to enter the pension phase and open your account-based pension.
 There are many different providers and products to choose from.

 In 2016, CANSTAR has researched and rated 64 account based pension products from 58 different providers.
 You can preview these products below in our comparison table snapshot.
-Please note that this table has been formulated on the basis of a balance less than $250,000 and is sorted by the total annual cost at $100,000 (lowest to highest).
+Please note that this table has been formulated on the basis of a balanced investment and is sorted by the total annual cost at $250,000 (lowest to highest).